-- 66. (1) A recommendation of the Advisory Committee must be agreed to by at least two-thirds of the members of the Advisory Committee. - (2) (a) A recommendation of the Advisory Committee must, within a period of two weeks of the recommendation having been made, be referred for comments to the 45 Premier of the province where the applicant community, leader and branch head reside or where the branch is located. - (b) A Premier must submit his or her comments to the Advisory Committee within a period of 60 days from the date of referral of the recommendation: Provided that if no comments are received within the period of 60 days, it shall be deemed that the Premier 50 is in support of the specific recommendation. - (c) The Advisory Committee must, within a period of two weeks from the expiry of the 60 days referred to in paragraph (b), submit its recommendation together with the Premier's comments, if any, to the Minister. - (3) The Minister must, within a period of 60 days from the date of receipt of the 55 submission contemplated in subsection (2)(c), make a decision on the recommendation. - (4) If the Minister takes a decision that differs with the recommendation submitted in terms of subsection (2), the Minister must provide written reasons for such decision to the Advisory Committee and relevant Premier.
+- 58. (1) A recommendation of the Commission must be agreed to by at least two-thirds of the members of the Commission. - (2) (a) A recommendation of the Commission must, within a period of two weeks of the recommendation having been made, be referred for comments to the Premier of the province where the applicant community, leader and branch head reside or where the branch is located. - (b) A Premier must submit his or her comments to the Commission within a period of 60 days from the date of referral of the recommendation: Provided that if no comments are received within the period of 60 days, it shall be deemed that the Premier is in support of the specific recommendation. - (c) The Commission must, within a period of two weeks from the expiry of the 60 days referred to in paragraph (b), submit its recommendation together with the Premier's comments, if any, to the Minister. - (3) The Minister must, within a period of 60 days from the date of receipt of the submission contemplated in subsection (2)(c), make a decision on the recommendation. - (4) If the Minister takes a decision that differs with the recommendation submitted in terms of subsection (2), the Minister must provide written reasons for such decision to the Commission and relevant Premier. - (5) Subject to the decision of the Minister as contemplated in subsection (3), the Minister must- - (a) recognise a Khoi-San community, branch, senior Khoi-San leader or branch head, as the case may be, by notice in the Gazette; and - (b) issue a certificate of recognition to such leader.